brighambaker/FinalProject/README.md

 ## Dependencies
 This project relies on the following Expo and React Native libraries:

-expo: The framework and platform for universal React applications.
+- **'expo'**: The framework and platform for universal React applications.
-expo-av: Provides audio and video playback and recording functionalities.
+- **'expo-av'**: Provides audio and video playback and recording functionalities.
-react-native: The library used to develop the mobile application's UI.
+- **'react-native'**: The library used to develop the mobile application's UI.
-expo-sqlite: The required library for utilizating the SQLite database
+- **'expo-sqlite'**: The required library for utilizating the SQLite database

 Ensure all dependencies are installed using npm/npx